renan-peres/website/src/MFIN/Fall-24/Cost-Managerial-Analysis/financial-model-apple.md

 # Apple Financial Model - Cost & Managerial Analysis (Fall 2024)

-This project presents a comprehensive financial and DCF model for Apple Inc., built using real financial data from their annual reports (10-K) for fiscal years 2022-2024.
+This project presents a comprehensive financial model for Apple Inc., built using real financial data from their annual reports (10-K) for fiscal years 2022-2024.
 The model incorporates cost and managerial analysis frameworks to provide in-depth insights into Apple's financial performance and valuation.

 ## Source Data
 The analysis is based on official SEC filings from Apple Inc.: